railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_Location_Ex.rst

 	*Get Product from Transit*

-With this configuration, when a Sale Order for 3 units of Product A is confirmed and the scheduler has been launched, you will have the following [WHAT?]:
+With this configuration, when a Sales Order for 3 units of Product A is confirmed and the scheduler has been launched, you will have the following procurements:

 .. figure:: images/procurement.png
 	:scale: 90
 	:align: center

-	*[WHAT?]*
+	*Procurements View*

 And the following stock moves have been generated: